TranscryptOrg/Transcrypt/README.rst

 What's new in the latest commits
 ================================

+- Aliasers more completely dealt with in combination with keyword args and getattr, setattr, hasattr, delattr (issue 414)
 - Compiler switch -xt / --xtiny added to considerably reduce size of runtime if operator overloading isn't used
 - Compiler switch -dn / --dnostrip added to avoid stripping comments in __builtin__ and __core__
 - Comments in __builtin__ and __core__ JavaScript-only modules are now stripped by default